 Applicants will be required to provide an invoice for actual spend and evidence of spend at the time of submitting the Stage 2 application.
 Lead Applicant organisations will need to pre-finance these activities once approved by NIHR.

 It should be noted that all other costs, including staff costs are NOT eligible under the PPDA.

 Contracted organisations are required to pre-finance PPDA activities if successfully awarded a PPDA.
 Applicants should not start spending/activities until their PPDA has been approved by NIHR.

-Applicants are required to complete and submit a PPDA Claim Form (this link will open an Excel spreadsheet) to firstname.lastname@example.org within 30 days of the Stage 2 application being submitted.
+Applicants are required to complete and submit a PPDA Claim Form (this link will open an Excel spreadsheet) to firstname.lastname@example.org within six months of the Stage 2 application being submitted.
 The PPDA Claim Form is also available for download on the relevant funding opportunity page.

 The PPDA Claim Form should indicate itemised expenses claimed, together with evidence of spend and an invoice.
 Payment will only be processed once all evidence is provided.
 The minimum evidence required is the standard: evidence of approval of an expenditure (for example, authorisation to travel from contracted institution), payment evidence and evidence of travel for for travel expenditure.

 For example, air travel will have ticket, travel authorization and evidence of payment, and local travel may have any form of approval and travel ticket.

 Once NIHR receives the completed submission, it will be processed to be included in the next payment cycle of routine requests for reimbursements subject to approval.

 During the course of the award, should you anticipate any changes in the approved expenditure forecast you are required to inform NIHR and seek prior approval before incurring the cost.
 The total budget should not exceed £10,000.

 Single stage application process and Stage 2 of two stage NIHR Global Health Research funding